Family-Friendly Hiking Trails in NYC to Tackle This Fall

-Inwood Hill Park's Hiking Trail is the most ambitious hike on our list and probably one of our favorites, because what can be better than hiking through a natural forest right in New York City?
+Inwood Hill Park's Hiking Trail is the most ambitious hike on our list and probably one of our favorites, because what can be better than hiking through a natural forest right in Manhattan?
 My kids love to run up boulders along the way and explore every nook and cranny of this trail, which truly makes you feel as if you've left the city behind and stepped into the Hudson Valley.
 The first time we visited Inwood Hill Park, we departed from the Nature Center and walked along the marked trail to Overlook Meadow.
 You'll want to pause there to take in the striking views of the Hudson River from the top of the hill.
-You can turn back if you have a tired little one.
-You might also head down and under the Henry Hudson Bridge for more beautiful views.
-The trail is located on the Northwest side of Inwood Hill Park and is conveniently close to several subway lines.
+It's a good spot to turn back if you have a tired little one.
+For more adventure, head down and under the Henry Hudson Bridge for more beautiful waterfront views.
+The trail is located on the northwest side of Inwood Hill Park and is conveniently close to several subway lines.
 Restrooms are located within the park near the playgrounds.

 Alley Pond Park offers many easy trails that wind through the forest.
 Photo by Tia Keenen via Instagram.

 If Queens is on the itinerary, a visit to Alley Pond Park is a must.
 There are loads of activities and hikes to choose from in this park, but our favorite is the Alley Pond Giant.
 This trail takes you by an enormous tulip tree, considered the largest living organism in the city!
 The tree tops out at more than 133 feet and is 18.6 feet wide.
 It's worth the walk to see this giant in person.
-We typically come to the Alley Pond Park for the zip line and ropes course, a thrilling destination for most kids, so to come down from the adrenaline rush of a morning spent adventuring, we enjoy this lovely stroll among some of the city's oldest trees and sweet ponds.
+We typically visit Alley Pond Park for the zip line and ropes course, a thrilling destination for most kids, so a hike is a perfect way to come down from the adrenaline rush of a morning spent adventuring.
 You can find the entrance to the Tulip Tree Trail at the Cloverdale Boulevard entrance, along with parking.

-Explore the Brooklyn Salt Marsh in Marine Park for a light hike.
+Explore the Marine Park Salt Marsh during a light hike.
 The almost 1-mile loop takes you through a small slice of this 500-acre preserve.
 The terrain is easy, and the views along Gerritsen Creek with Manhattan in the distance are lovely.
 You're likely to see osprey soaring overhead and gorgeous old trees.
 You can even take a stroller along the trail, though be warned it's flattened gravel, not pavement.
 Consider joining an Urban Park Ranger-led program to get more out of the experience.
-While convenient parking is available across the street, accessing the Brooklyn Salt Marsh without a car is inconvenient.
+While convenient parking is available across the street, accessing the Marine Park Salt Marsh without a car is inconvenient.

 Take the Shore Parkway Greenway Trail straight onto Plumb Beach.
 Photo by Christopher Wassif via Instagram.